Access to Water

 Exploring options for a community management or monitoring system to better support the work of ADM

-Our work in water issues arose organically from our community members being "gatvol" about a lack of consistent access to water.
-We are now working together to strategise on way forward.
+Our work in water issues arose organically from our community members being tired of a lack of consistent access to water.